 Sevilla's old palace (Alcázar) is decorated with a mix of Islamic and Christian elements — a style called Mudejar.
 While the Alhambra in Granada was built by Moors for their own rulers, Sevilla's Alcázar was built by Moorish artisans in the Moorish style, mostly for Christian rulers.
 Spectacularly decorated halls and courtyards have distinctive Islamic-style flourishes, such as elaborate designs on stucco, colorful ceramic tile, lobed arches atop slender columns, and Arabic writing on the walls.

 The palace is also where Queen Isabel administered the business of the country's nautical explorations.
 In the Admiral's Hall, Columbus recounted his travels and Magellan planned his around-the-world cruise.
 Today, exhibits call up the era of Columbus and Spain's New World dominance.

 When visiting Sevilla, flamenco is a must.
-This music-and-dance art form has its roots in the Roma and Moorish cultures.
+This music-and-dance art form has its roots Andalucía's vibrant mix of cultures.
 The men do most of the flamboyant machine-gun footwork while the women often concentrate on graceful turns and smooth, shuffling steps.
 In the raspy-voiced wails of the singers, you'll hear echoes of the Muslim call to prayer.
+And the colorful costumes and sultry, swirling dance moves are courtesy of the Roma people who settled in Spain.
 Performances range from serious concerts to tourist-centric shows to impromptu late-night sessions at casual bars — but even the touristy shows are rich with soulfulness.